What Does Good Pay Benchmarking Look Like?

 What is Pay Benchmarking?

 Benchmarking is, fundamentally, an exercise which compares your organisation's pay rates with those of similar jobs in other companies.
-It usually incudes basic salary, cash bonuses, shares, pension and other such benefits.
+It usually includes basic salary, cash bonuses, shares, pension and other such benefits.
 It is the most robust way to give an impartial and accurate picture of pay information to help you make informed and effective decisions around pay.

 Why do organisations conduct Pay Benchmarking?